esl/MongooseIM/doc/index.md

 We offer a set of additional server-side components:

 * [WombatOAM](https://www.erlang-solutions.com/products/wombat-oam.html) is a powerful monitoring platform that comes with a dedicated MongooseIM plugin
+* mongoose_metrics is a component that provides various metrics about the server, you can use e.g. InfluxDB and Grafana to store and visualize them
 * Test suite is written with the help of these useful tools:
     * [escalus](https://github.com/esl/escalus): an XMPP client for Erlang
     * [amoc](https://github.com/esl/amoc): a load testing tool